Snipy7374/pyweek-sept-2024/README.md

 # Credits

-The contributors are listed by the ones with the most commits.
+The contributors are roughly listed by the ones with the most commits / additions.
+More up-to date and precise informations can be found here https://github.com/Snipy7374/pyweek-sept-2024/graphs/contributors.

 - [Snipy7374](https://github.com/Snipy7374) - Team leader, worked on the GUIs.
 - [Asher](https://github.com/FallenDeity) - Worked on the Main Character and on the maps.
 Team leader aid.